Medically Reviewed by Lee H. Novick, M.D.

 What Is Refractive Lens Exchange?

 RLE can be a good eye surgery option for people who do not qualify for laser eye surgery and meet a few other conditions.
-People who meet the following conditions may qualify for RLE:
+Typically patients with mid to high Myopia, Hyperopia, and Presbyopia who wish to not have to wear glasses and/or contact lenses and for a variety of reasons are not good candidates for laser eye correction.

 Consult with your eye doctor if you are interested in RLE.
 Together, you can assess the current state of your vision along with your vision goals and decide if RLE is your best treatment option.